Anaminus/roblox-bug-tracker/README.md

 For issues related to Gear, Hats, and other assets **made by ROBLOX**, check out the unofficial **[asset bug tracker](https://github.com/matthewdean/roblox-asset-bug-tracker/issues)**.

+Before submitting an issue related to the website, make sure the issue still occurs with browser extensions disabled.
+Also indicate which browser you are using.
+To temporarily disable extensions:
+- Chrome Incognito Mode: Menu > New incognito window (or Ctrl+Shift+N)
+- Firefox Safe Mode: Menu > Help Menu > Restart with Add-ons Disabled... > Start in Safe Mode (or hold Shift while opening firefox)

 ## Things

 - Try to create steps that reproduce a bug.